Blog Home / Compliance / GDPR Data Subject Rights – Secure Your Privacy

 Detailed Exploration of GDPR Data Subject Rights

-The General Data Protection Regulation (GDPR) affords individuals several rights concerning their personal data.
-These GDPR data subject rights empower individuals to take control of their personal information and provide a framework for businesses to handle such data responsibly.
+The General Data Protection Regulation (GDPR) affords individuals several fundamental rights concerning their personal data.
+These GDPR data subject rights (DSRs) empower individuals to take control of their personal information and collectively provide a framework for businesses to handle such data responsibly.

 Right to Access

-Under GDPR, individuals have the right to access their personal data.
-They can request a copy of the personal data being processed by an organisation, along with information about how and why it is being used.
+Under GDPR, the right of access (commonly referred to as a Data Subject Access Request, or DSAR) gives individuals the right to obtain a copy of their personal data being processed by an organisation.
 This transparency is a cornerstone of GDPR and helps individuals understand how their data is being handled.
 For more insight into GDPR principles, see our article on general data protection regulation.

 Right to Rectification